Roadside collection services

 If you want to switch to a 120-litre rubbish wheelie bin, phone Auckland Council on 09 301 0101 and a bin will be delivered to your property.

 If you don’t pay a waste charge in your rates, you can purchase Auckland Council rubbish bags from the Waiheke Island Service Centre or other retail outlets on the island and leave your rubbish on the roadside by 7am each collection day.

 If your bag or wheelie bin isn’t full, you can wait until it is full before putting it out on your weekly collection day.
 Your collection day will not change but the time we collect your rubbish from the roadside may change.

 To make roadside waste collections more efficient and effective, bins will start being collected from 7am in your area.
 Please place your bin on the roadside in a place that makes it easy for our trucks to access at least one hour before we start collections.
 Wheelie bins and rubbish bags can also be placed out on the roadside the night before, ready for collection the following morning.

 You can use Auckland Council’s online rubbish collection day search to find out when your next collection is.

 If you do not pay a waste charge, household rubbish can be dropped off at the new Community Resource Recovery Park (RRP) during opening hours (charges may apply).

 Roadside recycling collection service

 Auckland Council’s roadside recycling collection service is making a switch from bags to bins to make it even easier to recycle right.
-From early June 2020, we’re rolling out new 240-litre recycling wheelie bins for all households that pay a waste charge but don’t currently have a recycling bin.
+In early June 2020, we rolled out 240-litre recycling wheelie bins for all households that pay a waste charge but don’t currently have a recycling bin.